Tomjg1/gitWorkshop/README.md

 Automatic merge failed; fix conflicts and then commit the result.
 ```
 **Do not panic!**\
-- During merging, Git is pulling in changes from both branches and trying to rectify them
+- During merging, Git is pulling in changes from both branches and trying to combine them.
 - Conflicts arise when we changed the same line in a file from 2 different branches.
 - Running `git status` tells us that we have conflicts to solve
 - Git helps us along the way, and gives us instructions on what to do: